 The latest of these is the Xiaomi Mi Watch Lite, which is just £49.
 With the latest Apple Watch Series 6 starting at £379 – or £479 for the version with cellular connectivity, that’s quite the saving.

 Read on to find out what you’ll get from an Apple Watch compared with these cheaper alternatives.

 Or, head straight to the best smartwatches we’ve tested to see which come out on top.

 Xiaomi Mi Watch Lite – £49

 The Xiaomi Mi Watch Lite and Xiaomi Mi Watch (£119) are the first Xiaomi-branded smartwatches.
-They look heavily inspired by Apple, but come at just a fraction of the price.
+While the Mi Watch has a round face, the Mi Watch Lite looks heavily inspired by Apple, and comes at just a fraction of the price.

 We recently tested the Mi Watch Lite, and we’ll be running the Mi Watch through our tests in the next few weeks.

 For a cheap smartwatch, the Mi Watch Lite has a surprisingly good set of features.

 It has a 320 x 320 pixel colour display.
 That’s slightly lower than the smallest (40mm) Apple Watch Series 6, which has a resolution of 324 x 394 pixels but still good.